symfony/symfony-docs/cookbook/security/entity_provider.rst

-By doing this, the security layer will use an instance of ``UserRepository`` and call its ``loadUserByUsername()`` method to fetch a user from the database wether he filled his username or email address.
+By doing this, the security layer will use an instance of ``UserRepository`` and call its ``loadUserByUsername()`` method to fetch a user from the database whether he filled his username or email address.

 Managing Roles in the Database
 ------------------------------